falkr/ttm4115/pages/unit-2-models/teamwork-1.md

 ### Step 7: Self-Evaluation

 On Teams find the template for the self-evaluation document `General > Unit02... > Rice Farming Team XX.docx`.
-Fill out the text for the criteria of the rubrics, and any other concerns not covered by the rubrics.
+Download the template and replace XX with your team's number, then fill out the text for the criteria of the rubrics, and any other concerns not covered by the rubrics.
 (If you immediately come up with improvements, go back and change your diagram!)

 Copy the diagram into the document.